 During its 13 years on the VPN market, Hotspot Shield has seen fantastic growth.
 At the moment of writing this article, Hotspot boasts over 650 million downloads worldwide.
 Most likely, this puts the provider at the top.
 At least in this aspect.
 But it doesn’t necessarily mean that Hotspot is that good.

 The secret?
 Well, for one thing, it’s available for free.
-However, since maintaining a global VPN network is pretty costly (even if Hotspot Shield only offers 25 country locations), a Premium service had to be launched as well.
+However, since maintaining a global VPN network is pretty costly, a Premium service had to be launched as well.

 On a more positive note, the Premium version of this VPN has quite good speeds.
 Apart from the usual basic VPN operations, you can also use Hotspot Shield for Netflix streaming – a big plus.

 Even though AnchorFree Inc, the company behind this service, is based in the US, Hotspot doesn’t seem to log any personally identifiable data that could incriminate you.
 Still, you may not want to use this VPN for anything truly sensitive.

 What is Hotspot Shield good for

 Since the free version of Hotspot Shield VPN is rather limited, it’s worth talking about separately.
 It only comes only with the option of connecting to an automatic server, which is supposedly one of the US servers.
 Your daily data cap is also limited to 500 MB altogether.
 These limitations considerably decrease the versatility of this VPN.
 We believe that this free VPN is only good for browsing geo-blocked content if you’re in a censorship-heavy country or to spoof your IP.

 The data limit doesn’t get you too far.
 You can basically forget about HD video streaming.
 It’s easy to drain that 500 MB within an hour if you’re not careful with your web traffic.